sidd190/meteor/v3-docs/docs/community-packages/meteor-rpc.md

 ## React focused API

-Our package has a React focused API that uses `react-query` to handle the data fetching and mutations.
+Our package has a React-focused API that uses `react-query` to handle the data fetching and mutations.

 ### `method.useMutation`